FSCSS Documentation

 Building on this foundation, FSCSS quickly evolved.
 As outlined in the official documentation, the framework now includes:

-2023 marked a significant milestone with the addition of the copy() function and the framework’s first public release for testing.
+2023 marked a significant milestone with the copy() function and the framework’s first public release for testing.

-Enhancements continued into 2024, with new functions and improved preprocessor memory, culminating in 2025 with the official npm package release of fscss.
+2024 introduced improved preprocessor memory and new functions, leading into 2025 with the official npm package release of fscss.

 This latest release includes:

 FSCSS is officially published under the Figsh organization as the fscss package on npm.
-Led by David Hux and managed through the fscss-ttr initiative, FSCSS aims to enhance learning and collaboration across developer communities.
+Led by David Hux and managed through the fscss-ttr initiative, it promotes collaboration and learning in the developer community.

-You can find tutorials and community support on platforms like:
+You can find tutorials and community support on:

 FSCSS File Structure Overview